This Course is not currently available. Email the Professional Development Department to inquire about future availability of this program.

 In this program you will learn:

-Gerard Braud is chief executive officer and president of Braud Communications.
-An expert in media training and crisis communications, he has practiced his craft on five continents.
+An expert in media training and crisis communications, Braud has practiced his craft on five continents.
 He has spent 15 years as an award-winning journalist, with affiliate reports seen around the world on CNN, CBS, NBC and the BBC, and been quoted in more than 500 publications around the world.

 “When I lost electricity, I shifted to my iPhone, Skype and G3, taking viewers to the heart of the story.
 Holding the iPad and iPhone at arm's length, I offered scenes better than correspondents for The Weather Channel and CNN.”